 It's almost here!
-The final season of Game of Thrones will start this spring in the US and UK and it promises to be the most fierce yet.
+The final season of Game of Thrones will start soon in the US and UK and it promises to be the most fierce yet.

-Several trailers have been released on the build up to the end of one of the most riveting TV shows of all time, and you can see them all here.
+A new official trailer been released on the build up to the end of one of the most riveting TV shows of all time, and you can see it here.

 We also reveal other details on GoT season 8, including how and where to watch it.
 Read on.